guilindner/VortexFitting/docs/software_options.rst

 .. code-block:: bash

-   $ python3 vortexfitting.py -s 4
+   $ python3 vortexfitting.py -s Fourth-order

 .. note:: Available schemes:

-          * 2 - Second Order
+          * Second-order
-          * 22 - Least-square filter (default)
+          * Least-square filter (default)
-          * 4 - Fourth order
+          * Fourth-order

 We can as well change the detection method with the *-d* (*--detect*) argument